Publishing HSC Releases

 2 The enableSigning flag is necessary to enforce signing (which is not necessary for local installations, integration testing, etc.)

-The jreleaserRelease task will
+The jreleaserRelease task will perform several steps (all can be rolled back)

 • Implicitly call the task signAll which signs and pushes all required files for publication to a local repository.